llealloo/audiolink/README.md

 ## What's new in v2

 ### New features
+- ColorChord support
+- Autocorrelator waveform visualizer functionality
-- Full waveform, VU meter, and 240 point spectrogram (all data is also accessible to avatars)
+- Full raw waveform, VU meter, and 240 point spectrogram (all data is also accessible to avatars)
 - New _AudioTexture (avatar texture) size: now 128x64 instead of 32x4.
 Make sure your avatar and world shaders are updated to the latest & compatible.
 - Compatibility in Avatar SDK3 projects for easy local testing with avatars
 - New controller with greatly enhanced crossover system & live spectral analysis